CroaBeast/CommandFramework/README.md

 The `me.croabeast.command` package offers a modular command system that provides:

 - **Robust Registration/Unregistration:**
   Seamlessly register and unregister commands at runtime even on Paper servers, where many traditional Bukkit/Spigot implementations can break.
-CommandFramework addresses the runtime registration challenges posed by Paper.
+Command Framework addresses the runtime registration challenges posed by Paper.

 - **Sub-Commands Support:**
   Easily implement command hierarchies with sub-commands.
 Each sub-command automatically derives its permission node from its parent and can be configured with aliases.